magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Debian.md

 cmus
 sxiv
 zathura
-zathura-pdf-poppler (replace with zathura-pdf-mupdf which supports epub) zathura-djvu zathura-ps zathura-cb
+zathura-pdf-poppler (replace with zathura-pdf-mupdf which supports epub : How to setup zathura-pdf-mupdf plugin for Zathura in Debian) zathura-djvu zathura-ps zathura-cb